73rd Raid Pavia-Venezia 2026: Official Entry List

 The 73rd Raid Pavia-Venezia runs from Friday 29 May to Sunday 31 May 2026 across 361 timed kilometres of Italian inland waterway.
 The start has moved from Pavia to San Nazzaro d’Ongina due to low water levels on the Po – full details in our separate report.
 Boats finish at Brondolo near Chioggia, with the top three in each class transferring by parade to Venice for the prize-giving at the Arsenale.

-The provisional entry list below is sourced from the official Raid Pavia-Venezia website, last updated 14 May 2026.
-It carries 79 entries across 17 classes.
-Note that two boats appear under race number 18 in the provisional list – one in DIPORTO 4:1 and one in DIPORTO 5:1 – a numbering conflict that will be resolved before scrutineering.
+The entry list below is sourced from the official Raid Pavia-Venezia website, last updated 25 May 2026.
+It carries 91 entries across 20 classes.

 DIPORTO 8:1